<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 1. Neighborhood Safety

-The safety of a neighborhood is a very important factor when looking to buy a house, especially if you have children.
 Here are some things you can look into to help you get a better sense of whether or not a neighborhood feels safe:

-• Crime statistics: Every area will have some criminal activity from time to time, so don’t be overly discouraged if you can't find a completely crime-free area.
+• Crime statistics: Every area will have some criminal activity from time to time, so don’t be discouraged if you can't find a completely crime-free area.
 There are plenty of reputable online resources to check crime maps, but the most accurate data will likely come from the criminal reports on the city’s website or directly from local law enforcement.
-Also, consider how it might change based on seasonality.
+Also, consider how things might change based on seasonality.
 For example, if you are house hunting in the winter, the month-over-month report for the colder months may be different than what it is over the summer when there are events and activities bringing more people to the area.

 • Street lighting: Adequate street lighting can help many people feel safer in a neighborhood.